Karan4789/rag-langchain-starter/README.md

     ```

 3.  **Install dependencies**
-    Create a `requirements.txt` file with the following content:
+    Your `requirements.txt` file should contain the following:
     ```txt
     langchain
+    langchain-chroma
     langchain-community
-    langchain-openai
+    langchain-google-genai
+    langchain-ollama
     pypdf
     python-dotenv
-    faiss-cpu
     ```
     Then, install the packages:
     ```bash
     pip install -r requirements.txt
     ```

+4.  **Pull the Ollama embedding model**
+    This project uses `nomic-embed-text` for creating embeddings.
+Pull it via Ollama:
+    ```bash
+    ollama pull nomic-embed-text
+    ```

-4.  **Add your documents**
+5.  **Add your documents**
     Place your PDF documents inside the `data/` directory.
-If the directory doesn't exist, create it at the root of the project.

-5.  **Set up environment variables**
+6.  **Set up environment variables**
-    Create a file named `.env` in the root of the project and add your LLM API key:
+    Create a file named `.env` in the root of the project and add your Google API key:
     ```
-    OPENAI_API_KEY="your-api-key-here"
+    GOOGLE_API_KEY="your-google-api-key-here"
     ```

 ### How to Run